geoneo1/SimpleWebcomicTheme/README.md

 The SWC Theme resizes gracefully regardless of the device it's viewed on.
 It's layout will adapt to any size browser, and looks great on tablets and smart phones.

 #####Social Media Links
 Link to 21 social media sites, and your personal website by simply inputting your username or URL.
+_Note:_ For "Google Plus Username"	You will require a Google+ Custom URL - [Getting Started with Google+ Custom URLs](http://goo.gl/9oRRRH)

 #####Commenting
 The SWC Theme supports [Disqus](https://www.disqus.com) commenting systems.
 Simply paste your Disqus Shortname in the appropriate field.